 • Toss beans, corn, bell pepper, and half the onion on one side of a baking sheet with a large drizzle of olive oil, garlic powder, half the Mexican Spice Blend, salt, and pepper.
 (For 4 servings, spread veggies out across entire sheet.)
 Roast on top rack until veggies just begin to soften, 9-11 minutes (you’ll add tilapia to the sheet then!). • Meanwhile, in a small bowl (medium bowl for 4), combine juice from half the lime with as much remaining onion as you like.
 TIP: This will help soften the sharp flavor of raw onion.

-• Pat tilapia* dry with paper towels.
-Lightly drizzle with olive oil; season with remaining Mexican Spice Blend. salt, and pepper. • Once veggies have roasted 9-11 minutes, lightly drizzle empty side of sheet with olive oil; carefully add tilapia.
+• Pat tilapia dry with paper towels.
+Lightly drizzle with olive oil; season with remaining Mexican Spice Blend, salt, and pepper. • Once veggies have roasted 9-11 minutes, lightly drizzle empty side of sheet with olive oil; carefully add tilapia.
 Roast on top rack until veggies are tender and fish is cooked through, 8-11 minutes more.
-(For 4 servings, leave veggies roasting; arrange tilapia on a second baking sheet and roast on top rack.) • While fish and veggies roast, add tomato, cilantro, salt, and pepper to bowl with onion.
+(For 4 servings, leave veggies roasting; arrange tilapia on a second baking sheet and roast on middle rack.) • While fish and veggies roast, add tomato, cilantro, salt, and pepper to bowl with onion.
 Stir to combine.

 • Divide black bean jumble between plates; top with tilapia.
 Top with a squeeze of lime juice, guacamole, and pico (draining first).
 Serve.